jameshughes89/cs102/src/site/topic5.rst

 * Try to see where the ``push``, ``pop``, and ``peek`` operations are happening

-* Again, notice that we were able to use the idea of a stack to solve a problem easily despite not knowing the implementation
+* Again, notice that we were able to use the idea of a stack to solve a problem despite not knowing the implementation

 Interface
 =========